McDonald's Australian experiment is to look less like McDonald's

 Still, moves toward healthier eating are slowing revenues for fast-food burger shops in Australia.
 Annualised growth of 1.2 percent to $4.1 billion over the five years to 2014/15 includes a 0.1 percent decline in the final year, according to business research group IBISWorld.

-And globally, the fast-casual sector which includes Chipotle Mexican Grill Inc and Panera Bread Co, is growing more rapidly, led by the United States, where sales growth of 13.2 percent in 2012 outpaced 4.6 percent for quick-service outlets, according to research and consulting firm Technomic.
+And globally, the fast-casual sector which includes Chipotle Mexican Grill Inc (CMG.N) and Panera Bread Co (PNRA.O), is growing more rapidly, led by the United States, where sales growth of 13.2 percent in 2012 outpaced 4.6 percent for quick-service outlets, according to research and consulting firm Technomic.

 BURGER WARS